Mark Scout

 Mark Scout and Mark S. are fictional characters and the main protagonists of the Apple TV+ series Severance, portrayed by Adam Scott.

-An employee at Lumon Industries, former history professor Mark Scout underwent "severance"—a medical procedure that ensures they retain no memories of the outside world while at work, and have no recollection of their job once they leave, essentially creating a new consciousness known as an "innie."
-Mark S., an "innie", works on Lumon's floor of severed workers.
+An employee at Lumon Industries, former history professor Mark Scout underwent "severance"—a medical procedure that ensures they retain no memories of the outside world while at work and have no recollection of their job once they leave, essentially creating a new consciousness known as an "innie".
+Scout's "innie", Mark S., works on Lumon's "severed floor" with other severed workers.

-Scott has received praise for his performance; he was nominated for an Emmy for Outstanding Lead Actor In A Drama Series at the 74th and 77th Primetime Emmy Awards in 2022 and 2025.
+Scott has received praise for his performance; he was nominated for an Emmy for Outstanding Lead Actor in a Drama Series at the 74th and 77th Primetime Emmy Awards in 2022 and 2025.

 Overview

 Mark previously worked as a history professor at Ganz College, specializing in World War I. He met and married fellow college professor Gemma Scout, and the two shared a happy marriage.
 The couple had difficulty conceiving a baby, and sought help from a fertility clinic run by Lumon Industries.

 The police informed Mark that Gemma had died in a car accident, which caused him considerable grief.
 He began drinking excessively to cope, and lost his job at Ganz College after coming to work drunk.
 He took a severed job at Lumon Industries to cope with the grief of losing his wife.

 On the severed floor he is known as Mark S. He is made department chief of the Macrodata Refinement (MDR) department when his best friend and former department chief, Petey, goes missing.
 Petey's loss and the addition of a new, rebellious worker Helly R. cause him to question Lumon.

 Outside of Lumon, Petey contacts Mark who does not recognize him due to the severance procedure which blocks his work memories when he is outside of work.
 Petey gives Mark negative information, which also cause him to question Lumon.
 Through Petey, Mark makes contact with Asal Reghabi, who gives him the security chief's key card, and later helps Mark to reintegrate.
 After the MDR team's use of the overtime contingency, he learns that his wife Gemma is alive at Lumon.

 Mark successfully rescues his wife from Lumon, but his work self chooses to stay on the severed floor to be with Helly, preventing his work self from being erased.